ronyju/comp_Hw3/README.md

 It required a few changes you can see them in the github diff but I dont think you need to get into it really.

-I think that what you have left is handaling the if, else, while scopes. notice that they wrote something a little compusing about how mant scopes an if gets, I wasnt sure whats the best way to approch it there for I havnt started woriking in this erea. you will also need to check that the break and conitue are inside While scope = use this function that I created (return yes if the top scope is WHILE_SCOPE): bool IsCurrentScopeWhile();
+I think that what you have left is handaling the if, else, while scopes. notice that they wrote something a little wired about how many scopes an if gets, I wasnt sure whats the best way to approch it there for I havnt started working in this erea. you will also need to check that the break and conitue are inside While scope -> you may use this function that I wrote (return yes if the top scope is WHILE_SCOPE): bool IsCurrentScopeWhile();